twitter/d3kit/README.md

 * [Using d3Kit to scaffold \<canvas>](http://bl.ocks.org/kristw/2cc83b10a1677a16f6448a5108b322a1)
 * [SVG Scatterplot](http://bl.ocks.org/kristw/4628672d57f5fe822bb4c84b682abb6e)
 * [Canvas Scatterplot](http://bl.ocks.org/kristw/840bd7750742458f20f00749c13e6241)
-* [Simple bar graph in v4 (with d3Kit)](http://bl.ocks.org/kristw/12991fb0fec6e9287980902bfb746ef7) - forked from [Simple bar graph in v4](http://bl.ocks.org/d3noob/bdf28027e0ce70bd132edc64f1dd7ea4) to show how to use d3Kit for scaffolding svg with D3 margin convention.
+* [Simple bar graph](http://bl.ocks.org/kristw/12991fb0fec6e9287980902bfb746ef7) - show how to use d3Kit for scaffolding svg with D3 margin convention.
 * [Reusable bar graph](http://bl.ocks.org/kristw/f57f88f6f60d2ef22992d7866ba2933f) - forked from the bar chart above and make it a reusable component.

 ## Why should you use d3Kit?

+### Avoid coding basic building blocks again and again.

-##### 😫 You are tired of copying the boilerplate `d3.select('body').append('svg')...` from D3 examples.
+😫 You are tired of copying the boilerplate `d3.select('body').append('svg')...` from D3 examples.

-There is `SvgChart` for that.
+**Solution:** There is `SvgChart` for that.

-##### 😫 You want to create a chart on `<canvas>` but never remember how to handle different screen resolution (retina display).
+😫 You want to create a chart on `<canvas>` but never remember how to handle different screen resolution (retina display).

-There is `CanvasChart` for that.
+**Solution:** There is `CanvasChart` for that.

+🤔 You want to use `<svg>` and `<canvas>` together.

+**Solution:** There is `HybridChart` for that.

+😫 You use [D3's margin convention](http://bl.ocks.org/mbostock/3019563) and are tired of copy pasting from [Mike's block](http://bl.ocks.org/mbostock/3019563).

+**Solution:** All `SvgChart`, `CanvasChart` and `HybridChart` extends `AbstractChart`, which was built based on the margin convention.

+### Reusable charts

-##### 🤔 You want to create a *reusable* chart in D3.
+🤔 You want to create a *reusable* chart in D3.

-You can extends from `SvgChart`, `CanvasChart`, or `AbstractChart`.

-##### 😫 You want to create a *responsive* chart, but are tired of listening to window resize or manually polling for changes of element size by yourself.
+😫 You want to create a *responsive* chart, but are tired of listening to window resize or manually polling for element size.

-If your chart extends from `SvgChart`, `CanvasChart` or `AbstractChart`, you get that ability for free.

-##### 🤔 You want to make a responsive chart that maintains aspect ratio.
+🤔 You want to make a responsive chart that maintains aspect ratio.

-If your chart extends from `SvgChart`, `CanvasChart` or `AbstractChart`, you get that ability for free.

-##### 😫 You use [D3's margin convention](http://bl.ocks.org/mbostock/3019563) and are tired of copy pasting from [Mike's block](http://bl.ocks.org/mbostock/3019563).

-If your chart extends from `SvgChart`, `CanvasChart` or `AbstractChart`, you get that ability for free.
+**Solution:** Create a chart extends from `SvgChart`, `CanvasChart`, `HybridChart` or `AbstractChart` then you get all of the above handled.

-##### 🤔 You are familiar with creating charts in D3 and want to adapt them easily into React or angular components.
+🤔 You are familiar with creating charts in D3 and want to adapt them easily into React or angular components.

-Currently there are [react-d3kit](https://github.com/kristw/react-d3kit) and [angular-d3kit-adapter](https://github.com/kristw/angular-d3kit-adapter) that can convert charts written in d3Kit into React and angular components, respectively, in a few lines of code.
+**Solution:** Currently there are [react-d3kit](https://github.com/kristw/react-d3kit) and [angular-d3kit-adapter](https://github.com/kristw/angular-d3kit-adapter) that can convert charts written in d3Kit into React and Angular 1 components, respectively, in a few lines of code.

 ## What is d3Kit?

 The core of d3Kit are base classes for creating a chart.
-Currently there are `SvgChart` and `CanvasChart`, both extends from `AbstractChart`.
-(This was revised and improved from the `Skeleton` in d3Kit v1-2.)
+Currently there are `SvgChart`, `CanvasChart` and `HybridChart`.
+All are extended from `AbstractChart`.

 ### AbstractChart